MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-C-Aircraft/part-29-Airworthiness-Standards-Transport-Category-Rotorcraft/subpart-F-Equipment/subjectgroup-ECFR2f20001e06ea46f-General/section-29.1309.md

 ##### § 29.1309 Equipment, systems, and installations. #####

+Link to an amendment published at 88 FR 8739, Feb.
+10, 2023.

 (a) The equipment, systems, and installations whose functioning is required by this subchapter must be designed and installed to ensure that they perform their intended functions under any foreseeable operating condition.

-(b) The rotorcraft systems and associated components, considered separately and in relation to other systems, must be designed so that -
+(b) The rotorcraft systems and associated components, considered separately and in relation to other systems, must be designed so that—

 (1) For Category B rotorcraft, the equipment, systems, and installations must be designed to prevent hazards to the rotorcraft if they malfunction or fail; or

-(2) For Category A rotorcraft -
+(2) For Category A rotorcraft—

 (i) The occurrence of any failure condition which would prevent the continued safe flight and landing of the rotorcraft is extremely improbable; and